 The Slow Mo Guys are at it again.

-Last April, we took a look at their slo-mo video of a Shaolin monk breaking—but not busting—a piece of glass with a needle.
+Last April, we took a look at their slo-mo video of a Shaolin monk breaking—but not busting through—a piece of glass with a needle.

 We asked ACerS Fellow and glass expert John Mauro about that video, and he said you need a camera capturing 500,000 frames per second to really see how glass breaks upon impact.
 That means the Slow Mo Guys were a bit too slow—they recorded with a measly 28,500 frames per second.